mrchantey/beet/docs/src/overview/concepts.md

 # Concepts
 <!-- keep all code references in sync with docs please -->

-The scope of beet spans several AI strategies, many with their own terminology, so I'm doing my best to use terms that fit.
-If you have any ideas please create an issue.

 ## Everything is an `Action`

 Actions are simply a combination of a `Component` and a `System`.
 They are the single primitive from which all behaviors are built, whether modifying the world or the behavior graph.